smileidentity/smile-identity-core-java/README.md

   }
 ```
 This will first perform validation of IDParameters and PartnerParameters if the IDParameters information has been entered
-and job type us 5 or 1 to remove this validation please use
+and job type is 5 or 1.
+To remove this validation please use
 ```java
 String response = connection.submit_job(partnerParameters.get(), imageParameters.get(), idParameters.get(), options.get(),False);
 ```

-Please note that if you do not need to pass through IDParameters or Options, you may omit calling those class and send through null in submit_job, as follows:
+Note that you do not need to pass through IDParameters or Options, you may omit calling those classes and send through null in `submit_job`, as follows:
 ```java
 String response = connection.submit_job(partnerParameters.get(), imageParameters.get(), null, null);
 ```

-In the case of a Job Type 5 you can simply omit the the images and options keys.
+In the case of a Job Type 5 you can simply omit the images and options keys.
 Remember that the response is immediate, so there is no need to query the job_status.
-There is also no enrollment so no images are required.
+There is also no enrollment, so no images are required.
 The response for a job type 5 can be found in the response section below.

 ```java
 $ response = connection.submit_job(partnerParameters.get(), null, idParameters.get(), null);
 ```

-or, you can omit the two null parameters:
+Or, you can omit the two null parameters:
 ```java
 $ response = connection.submit_job(partnerParameters.get(), idParameters.get());
 ```